MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/enroll-a-windows-10-device-automatically-using-group-policy.md

     ![Mobility setting MDM intune](images/auto-enrollment-microsoft-intune-setting.png)

-7. Verify that the *Enable automatic MDM enrollment using default Azure AD credentials* group policy (Local Group Policy Editor > Computer Configuration > Policies > Administrative Templates > Windows Components > MDM) is properly deployed to all devices which should be enrolled into Intune.
+7. Verify that the *Enable Automatic MDM enrollment using default Azure AD credentials* group policy (Local Group Policy Editor > Computer Configuration > Policies > Administrative Templates > Windows Components > MDM) is properly deployed to all devices which should be enrolled into Intune.
 You may contact your domain administrators to verify if the group policy has been deployed successfully.

 8. Verify that the device is not enrolled with the old Intune client used on the Intune Silverlight Portal (this is the Intune portal used before the Azure portal).